 The most effective way for homeowners to control mosquito populations following heavy rain and flooding is through source reduction or the elimination of the places where these particularly pesky insects breed and thrive — old tires, buckets, plastic wading pools, wheelbarrows, etc.

 Mold growth and the myriad health concerns that come along with prolonged exposure to spores are a massive concern following residential flooding that can occur in the wake of severe weather events such as hurricanes.
 Discolored walls and ceilings, signs of water damage and a foul, musty odor are all dead giveaways that action should be taken immediately.

 If in doubt, a mold remediation specialist can help identify the presence of health-compromising microscopic fungi.
 However, your eyes and nose are generally the best ways to detect an infestation.

-A basic, initial step is to remove all wet possessions and building materials from a home within 24 to 48 hours of flooding as recommend by the Centers for Disease Control and Prevention.
+A basic, initial step is to remove all wet possessions and building materials from a home within 24 to 48 hours of flooding as recommended by the CDC.
 If it cannot be dried, cleaned and replaced, the item should be discarded — this particularly applies to carpeting, ceiling tiles and drywall.
 It is crucial to also air out a home by opening doors and windows and employing fans, air conditioners and/or de-humidifiers.
-Cleaning semi-porous and nonporous items with soap and water or a commercial mold remediationt product can further prevent mold growth as can basic moisture control practices such as increasing air circulation, fixing leaks, cleaning air ducts and eliminating sources of indoor condensation.
+Cleaning semi-porous and nonporous items with soap and water or a commercial mold remediation product can further prevent mold growth as can basic moisture control practices such as increasing air circulation, fixing leaks, cleaning air ducts and eliminating sources of indoor condensation.